Monday, February 29, 2016

 -- Victor Hugo, cited in the Memoirs of Madame de Tourzel, note 3, p.
 199.

 • Drouet has the church bell toll.
 Other churches take up the call.
-"The tolling bells spread in an extraordinary way.
-The whole dark countryside was in a fever [...]
+"The bells in the village churches took up the call.
+The whole shadowy countryside was in commotion; from the steeple one could see lights that sought each other, met; a great storm was forming; a mass of armed men, full of agitation, of trouble."

 -- Michelet, p.166

-• The population comes with drum rolls, banners, pikes and guns.
-Two representatives from the government arrive, with a letter that confirms the flight of the king and an order that he be kept from going farther.
+• Masses arrive with drum rolls, banners, pikes and guns.
+Two representatives from the government arrive, with a letter that confirms the flight of the king and an order to keep him from going farther.
 The population demands that he be taken back to Paris.

 • The royals are forced to return to Paris.
-Local guards surround them and thousands of people relay each other to surround the coach:
+Local guards surround them and thousands of people relay each other to surround the coach, during a return that takes four days.

 The People in Arms by Jean-Baptiste Lesueur / zoom

 • The royals spend a third night without sleep, swelter in the June heat and choke under the clouds of dust the crowds stir up.
-They are obliged to listen to the mayors' harangues lifted from Paris newspapers, at every burg.
+At every burg they are obliged to listen to the mayors' harangues lifted from Paris newspapers.

-• At Chalons, a town with little commercial production and so without a radical underclass, notables receive the royals ceremoniously.
+• At Chalons, a town with little commercial production and so without radical workers, notables receive the royals ceremoniously.
 On the fourth night since leaving Paris, they sleep at last.

-• Emissaries from the National Assembly preserve order but the coach can advance only step by step and as it approaches Paris, crowds are increasingly hostile.
+• Three emissaries from the National Assembly arrive to preserve order.
+The coach can advance only step by step and as it approaches Paris, crowds are increasingly hostile.

 # # #

-• He fights in the war against Austria, is captured and is among the prisoners exchanged for the king's young daughter.
+• When fighting in the war against Austria he is captured, and is among the prisoners exchanged for the king's young daughter.

 • Napoleon decorates him, saying "You have changed the face of the world."